Correctly using Google SEO to reach the top of Search Engine Result Pages for your law firm.

 Website On Page Ranking Factors - technical and Content SEO

-The goals when creating a website is to to be found and provide a great user experience.
+The goal when creating a website is to to be found on Search Engine Result Pages by providing a great user experience.

 Websites that provide a great user experience accomplish many things quickly and efficiently.